-An employer in the State that discloses information about a current or former employee's job performance to a prospective employer is immune from civil liability for that disclosure or any damages caused by that disclosure unless it is proven that the information was known to be false or was made with reckless disregard for the truth.
-This applies to a managerial employee or other representative of the employer who is authorized to provide and who provides this information.
-An employer is not required to provide an employment reference to or about a current or former employee.
+An employer in the State that discloses information about a current or former employee's job performance to a prospective employer is immune from civil liability for that disclosure or any damages caused by that disclosure unless it is proven that the information was known to be false or was made with reckless disregard for the truth.69 This applies to a managerial employee or other representative of the employer who is authorized to provide and who provides this information.70 An employer is not required to provide an employment reference to or about a current or former employee.71

-Additionally, although the employer is not required to do so, the employer may disclose information about a current or former employee's job performance to a prospective employer at the request of either the prospective employer or the employee.
+Additionally, although the employer is not required to do so, the employer may disclose information about a current or former employee's job performance to a prospective employer at the request of either the prospective employer or the employee.72

-&lt;sup>75 Texas Office of the Attorney General, Opinion JM-941 (1988).
+68 Texas Office of the Attorney General, Opinion JM-941 (1988).

-&lt;sup>77 Texas Labor Code, Sections 103.001 and 103.004 (a).
+69 Texas Labor Code, Sections 103.001 and 103.004(a).

-An employer may not disclose information about a licensed nurse or licensed vocational nurse that relates to conduct that is protected under the Texas Occupations Code.
-The employer must provide the nurse with an opportunity to submit information that would allow the nurse to establish his or her protection under this code.
+An employer may not disclose information about a licensed nurse or licensed vocational nurse that relates to conduct that is protected under Texas Occupations Code, Sections 301.352 and 303.005.
+The employer must provide the nurse with an opportunity to submit information that would allow the nurse to establish his or her protection under this code.73